JaneAdhiambo3000/JAYBITES/README.md

-## DELANI-STUDIO
+## JAYBITES PIZZA INN
-This is a website for developers to develop designs and products in a fun environment.
+This is a website for a fully fledged restaurant specializing in delivering a relaxed and memorable pizza experience by ensuring you get what you ask for is what is delivered.

 ## DEMO
-Here is a working live demo :  https://janeadhiambo3000.github.io/DELANI-STUDIO/
+Here is a working live demo of website:   https://janeadhiambo3000.github.io/JAYBITES/

 ## MOBILE SUPPORT: